 Collaborator accounts are provided for the specified academic purpose only.
 Private and commercial work is not permitted.
 Note that certain licensed software and most ejournals are only available to current staff and students of the University: you must not attempt to access facilities you are not entitled to use.

 Academic collaborators are expected to work remotely.
 They may be on the Engineering Department site occasionally as a day visitor (day visitors should sign in daily at reception and be accompanied whilst in the Department).
 For insurance and health and safety reasons it is essential that anyone visiting the Department for more than two weeks in a row or wishing to work unaccompanied contact the Research Office in advance to arrange becoming an academic visitor.

 Applying to become a collaborator

 The application form may be filled in by either the collaborator or their sponsor.
-You should first contact the Computer Operators either in person or via user-admin and let them know both
+You should first contact the IT Helpdesk either in person or via user-admin and let them know both

 - Who the collaborator will be.

 - Who the sponsor will be.

 The appropriate collaborator form should then be filled in and returned with authorising signatures to the IT Helpdesk.
 The choice is:

 - The existing user collaborator form for those who already have an account at the Engineering Department, but wish to extend their use.